Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 #### Modeling Process

-The project is ending up using AdaBoostClassifier model with f1 score 0.44, accuracy 0.44 and recall 0.44, which is pretty balanced in the performance and has the highest recall in all my models.
+The project is ending up using AdaBoostClassifier model with precision 0.44974	and recall 0.34450, which is pretty balanced in the performance and has the highest recall in all my models.
 But if we would prefer higher score in precision(Out of all the items labeled as positive, how many truly belong to the positive class), logisticRegression has a better performance with 0.6 precision.